geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 SimpleFeature.

-At the Java level the Feature API provided by GeoTools is similar to how java.util.Map is used – it is simply a data structure used to hold information.
+At the Java level the Feature API provided by GeoTools is similar to how java.util.Map is used – it is a Java data structure used to hold information.
 You can look up attribute values by key; and the list of keys is provided by the FeatureType.

 Geometry